ReceiptManager/receipt-parser-server/README.md

 </p>

 If you do all steps correctly.
 The server is running at `https://[YOUR-IP]:8721`.
-There might be an image on docker hub in the future, thus at the moment it is required to build the image manual.

 ### Questions
 If there any questions, bug or enhancements, please raise an issue or read my medium article about this.
 You can